apache/incubator-resilientdb-python-sdk/docs/nft_market.md

 2. Uploading the NFT = `SEND` transaction or `send_commit`
 3. transferring ownership from Sajjad to Mo = `TRANSFER` transaction

-Nexres uses public key cryptography to register and maintain the integrity and security of assets.
+Resdb uses public key cryptography to register and maintain the integrity and security of assets.
 Each asset has to be signed with the owner's private key.
 This provides surity that the owner of the asset is the one making the transactions.

 Each transactions generates a unique hash called `transaction ID`.